panchtatvam/ro.vu_hugo/content/passions/cooking/casa-de-jro.md

     - Photo: https://www.instagram.com/p/BP0uPLPFQ6P
     - Inspired by the mojitos at [La Cevicheria](https://lacevicheriacartagena.com/en/) in Cartagena, Colombia

+- *Bandera*
+    - Inspired by the colors of the Mexican flag, this drink is served in 3 separate shot glasses consisting of tequila (white), fresh lime juice (green), and sangrita (red)-a spicy tomato-based chaser.

+- **Mezcal, orange slices + sal de gusano* (for the daring)
+    - salt ground with the dried caterpillars that live in agaves

 - *Harlem Punch Sangria*
     - Inspired by Calle Ocho in NYC